Understanding the process – who can IVF treatment help?

 However, it’s also important to note that previous studies show both partners can be the cause.
 With around a 40/40/20 (both) split, it’s hard always to find it easy to accept the limitations of your own body.

-With the IVF process so strong today, though, there’s no reason to blame one another, as proven, safe solutions exist.
+With this fertility process so strong today, though, there’s no reason to blame one another, as proven, safe solutions exist.

 What is IVF procedure normally?

-So, now that you hopefully feel more confident in knowing what IVF procedure entails, it’s time to take a closer look at the process.
+So, now that you hopefully feel more confident in knowing what the procedure entails, it’s time to take a closer look at the process.